Protect your business from potential legal costs and claims with Professional Indemnity Insurance.

 Any business where advice is provided to it's clients should consider professional indemnity insurance.
 Despite your utmost care, mistakes and lack of judgement can happen in the workplace and will often lead to the professional’s client seeking compensation for damages.
 A professional can still be liable for losses even if the mistake was not a result of their own negligence.
 Professional indemnity insurance ensures your business can continue to operate despite having to cover legal costs.
-An example include:
+Some examples include

 Do you own your own business or provide a service?Most Australian workers are covered under their employer’s liability cover, however any worker carrying out any consulting or contracting work must ensure that they have adequate and appropriate professional indemnity insurance in place.
 All professionals should take the time to review the current cover they have in place and assess whether it is worth them taking out additional cover to ensure they are protected from claims against errors or omissions they have made in the provision of their professional activities.